DanieleCucurachi/daniele-cucurachi.github.io/content/_index.md

       title: Contact
       subtitle:
       text: |-
         Hello!
 You’ve reached this page because you’re interested in contacting me.
 Thank you for your kind interest!
-In nearly all instances, it is optimal to contact me via email: daniele dot cucurachi at alumni dot epfl dot com.
+In nearly all instances, it is optimal to contact me via email: daniele dot cucurachi at alumni dot epfl dot com, or you can use directly [daniele.cucurachi@alumni.epfl.ch](mailto:daniele.cucurachi@alumni.epfl.ch).
 Please avoid contacting me via LinkedIn, X (Twitter), or other social networks.
 I do not find such networks easy for direct communication, and in many cases I check them very rarely.
       # Contact (add or remove contact options as necessary)
       email: daniele.cucurachi@alumni.epfl.ch
       # phone: 888 888 88 88